cctomato/desk-edge-win/README.md

-# Ziti Desktop Edge for Windows
+# Zero Desktop Edge for Windows

 (the uwp project which used to be here has moved to [uwp-vpnplugin-archive](.uwp-vpnplugin-archive) and is likely abandoned)

-The Ziti Desktop Edge for Windows is an application that is necessary to integrate applications which cannot embed a Ziti SDK directly into the application.
+The Zero Desktop Edge for Windows is an application that is necessary to integrate applications which cannot embed a Ziti SDK directly into the application.
 This is colloquially known as a "brown field" Ziti-enabled application because the app itself has no understanding that it has been Ziti-enabled.